JKSully/rl-teacher-torch/devnotes.md

 # Thoughts:
 What if I create a logger that inputs into `VideoRecorder` that uploads to the database for comparison collections?
 Then I need to somehow check if there are comparible sequences for use in network.

+# Bugfixes:
+Pylance does not like the `Sequence[NestedKey]` anymore after updating packages to `0.6.0`.
+Will investigate.
+Ignored for now

+# TODO:
+test video logging into GCS.